<font color="red">You must have javascript and Active X enabled to view the menu.</font>

 11. How close to the school will I be living?

-Most of teacher apartments are on the school campus.
-Only a few schools have the foreign teacher apartments off the school grounds with about 5 to 10 minute walk away.
+Some of teacher apartments are on the school campus, because most of our schools have around 200-300 Chinese teachers and staff, there is alway an residential area for teachers on campus.
+Some other schools have the foreign teacher apartments off the school grounds with about 5 to 10 minute walk away.

 12. Are the utilities covered?
 If not, how much a month would electricity, water, gas cost?